Promotion and growth diagrams for fans of Dyck paths and vacillating tableaux: Introduction

 Interest in invariant subspaces goes back to Rumer, Teller and Weyl~\cite{Weyl.1932}, who studied the quantum mechanical description of molecules.
 In particular, they devised diagrammatic bases for the invariant spaces.
 For SL$(n)$, a set of diagrams spanning the invariant space was constructed by Cautis, Kamnitzer and Morrison~\cite{CKM.2014}, generalizing Kuperberg's webs~\cite{Kuperberg.1996} for SL$(2)$ and SL$(3)$.

 The dimension of the invariant subspace of a tensor product $V^{\otimes N}$ of an irreducible representation $V$ of a Lie algebra $\mathfrak{g}$ is equal to the number of highest weight elements of weight zero in $\mathcal{B}^{\otimes N}$, where $\mathcal{B}$ is the crystal basis associated to $V$~\cite{Westbury.2016, PfannererRubeyWestbury.2020}.
 The symmetric group acts on $V^{\otimes N}$ by permuting tensor positions.
 By Schur--Weyl duality, this action commutes with the action of the Lie group.
 In particular, the symmetric group acts on the invariant space of $V^{\otimes N}$.
 It was shown by Westbury~\cite{Westbury.2016} that the action of the long cycle corresponds to the action of promotion on highest weight elements of weight zero in $\mathcal{B}^{\otimes N}$.
 In this setting promotion is defined using Henriques' and Kamnitzer's commutor~\cite{HK.2006}, see~\cite{FK.2014, Westbury.2016, Westbury.2018}.
-Note that the full action of the symmetric group on highest weight elements of weight zero in $\mathcal{B}^{\otimes N}$ is not yet known in general.
+Note that the full action of the symmetric group on invariant tensors is not yet known in general.

 In general, it is desirable to have a correspondence between highest weight elements of weight zero in $\mathcal{B}^{\otimes N}$ and diagram bases, such as chord diagrams, which intertwine promotion and rotation.
-For Kuperberg's webs~\cite{Kuperberg.1996}, this was achieved by Petersen, Pylyavskyy and Rhoades~\cite{PPR.2009} and Patrias~\cite{Patrias.2019} by showing that the growth algorithm of Khovanov and Kuperberg~\cite{KK.1999} intertwines promotion with rotation.
+For Kuperberg's webs~\cite{Kuperberg.1996}, this was achieved by Petersen, Pylyavskyy and Rhoades~\cite{PPR.2009}, Russell~\cite{Russell.2013} and Patrias~\cite{Patrias.2019} by showing that the growth algorithm of Khovanov and Kuperberg~\cite{KK.1999} intertwines promotion with rotation.
 For the vector representation of the symplectic group and the adjoint representation of the general linear group, such a correspondence between highest weight elements of weight zero and chord diagrams which intertwines promotion and rotation was given in~\cite{PfannererRubeyWestbury.2020}.